ucquantum/momentum/bylaws.md

 ## Article II: Purpose

-### Section 1: The purpose of “UChicago Quantum Society” is to be a community for those interested in quantum computing.
+### Section 1: The purpose of UChicago Quantum Society is to be a community for those interested in quantum computing.
 Our goal is to host talks, hackathons, workshops, and lab tours.

 ## Article III: Field of Membership